TELEHEALTH

 Speak for your emotions

 Questions: Am I experiencing emotions in my body that my therapist seems to miss?
-Am I ever hoping my therapist might not notice that I’m feeling sad or upset while we’re talking?
+Am I ever hoping my therapist might not notice I’m feeling sad or upset while we’re talking?